TobiasBorning/Cookbook/cookbook-project/ui/readme.md

 ### _**Tests**_:
 * **[CookbookAppTest](/gr2322/cookbook-project/ui/src/test/java/cookbook/ui/CookbookAppTest.java)** - Tests the App using FxRobot for UI testing.
+* **[LocalCookbookAccessTest](/gr2322/cookbook-project/ui/src/test/java/cookbook/ui/LocalCookbookAccessTes.java)** - Tests the LocalCookbookAccess class.
+* **[RemoteCookbookAccessTest](/gr2322/cookbook-project/ui/src/test/java/cookbook/ui/RemoteCookBookAccessTest.java)** - Tests the RemoteCookbookAccess class.

+---
+- The CookbookAppTest uses FxRobot for testing the apps GUI.
+It provides assurance that actions in the app lead to the correct outcome.
+What one presses in the app should correspond to what is expected to happen.
+The tests are performed by using the onClick() command with the elements' CSS ids.
+- The LocalCookbookAccessTest tests all the methods in the LocalCookbookAccess class.
+In other words, it tests that the methods work properly on the local cookbook.
+- The RemoteCookbookAccessTest
 ---

 This module has its own pom.xml file, which is responsible for building the module with its respected dependencies and plugins, such as JaCoCo, Checkstyle and Spotbugs.

 ---